 Symptoms of ODD may resemble those of other conditions, like mood or anxiety disorders.
 The only way to be sure that your child has ODD is to get a psychological evaluation and accurate diagnosis from a trained professional like Dr. Messina.

 Children with ODD often display several of the following signs and symptoms:

 Keep in mind that it’s normal for young children to lose their temper and question authority sometimes.
 Children with ODD display these behaviors more frequently and intensely than most of their same-aged peers.

 Some children display ODD symptoms either at home, in school, or with friends.
 Severe cases of ODD involve these behaviors in all three settings.

-Dr. Messina specializes in evaluating and treating ODD in children and teens.
+Dr. Messina & Associates specialize in evaluating and treating ODD in children and teens.
 After performing a complete psychological evaluation, he discusses your child’s best treatment options with you.

 ODD treatment depends on the age of your child and the severity of the disorder.
 Dr. Messina usually recommends a combination of parent behavioral training and individual and family therapy.